-In Texas, 20-30% of offenders released from prison go right back there within three years of release.
+In Texas, 20-30% of criminal offenders released from prison go right back to prison within three years of release.
 This suggests that, in many cases, traditional prosecution and sentencing is ineffective in preventing future offenses.

 Why does this happen?

 One of the biggest reasons is that once an individual has spent time in prison, obtaining gainful employment or a college education is much more difficult.
 In many cases, former offenders may turn back to illegal activities because they find that they are otherwise unable to support themselves.

 This can lead to a vicious cycle of repeat offenses, bringing harm to the victims of these crimes, and placing a substantial burden on the criminal justice system.
 This problem is exacerbated in smaller counties with unfair and punitive policies.

 For example, in Johnson County, Texas it is not uncommon for a prosecutor to offer a first-time offender on a misdemeanor or non-violent felony charge an offer that requires them to be convicted and/or jail time.
 Imagine if this first-time offender is an 18 year old with no prior criminal history that shoplifted.
 Should they have a permanent theft conviction on their criminal record for the rest of their life?
 If convicted, this young person has no chance of obtaining meaningful employment which creates an incentive to turn to a life of crime.

 In contrast, research has shown that diversion programs, which seek to rehabilitate first-time offenders, benefit just about everyone – offenders, the victims of crime, the community, and the criminal justice system.
 If you are facing criminal charges, you should absolutely ask your attorney whether diversion may be an option for your case.

 Let’s break down the many different ways diversion benefits Texans from all walks of life.

 How Diversion Programs Benefit Texas Victims